daos-stack/daos/docs/index.md

 integrity, fine-grained data control, and elastic storage, to optimize performance and cost.

-In addition to on-prem deployments, DAOS is available as part of cloud offerings.
+In addition to on-prem deployments, DAOS can be deployed in cloud environments.
 More information on cloud deployments is available in the [DAOS in the Cloud](./cloud/) section.

 The included document versions are associated with DAOS v2.3.